NHSDigital/gp-connect-access-record-fhir/infra/README.md

 Create a `.env` file and set `environment=dev` and `aws_account_no=790083933819`.
 When you run `terraform apply` you should see all services are prefixed with `dev`.We dont want these services to get deployed per user per env.
 In AWS we only have one development environment,called `dev`.
-All apigee internal environments will use this `dev` environment as their backend i.e. mock-receiver.
+All apigee internal environments will use this `dev` environment as their backend i.e. mock-provider.
 You need to deploy ECR to `dev` environment manually, since we currently don't have pipeline integration.*